-5. Enforcement
+Enforcement

 Several important changes in recent years have modified the enforcement of IP rights in Italy.
 In 2003 specialised IP courts for civil proceedings were created, and in 2005 the Industrial Property Code was enacted.
 The code abrogated and reorganised all previous IP legislation, including the former Trademark Law.
 The code was recently modified by Decree 131/2010, which updated the tests included in the code and harmonised national regulations with EU and international rules.
-Most recently, the specialised IP courts have been restructured by Decree Law 1/2012, becoming companies courts.
+The specialised IP courts have been restructured by Decree Law 1/2012, becoming companies courts.
 There will be 20 companies courts (compared to 12 IP courts) and their jurisdiction will be wider.
+Recently the jurisdiction of companies courts was modified by Law 9/2014.
+In accordance with these provisions, for IP disputes in which at least one of the defendants is foreign nine sections are competent (the courts of Bari, Cagliari, Catania, Genoa, Milan, Naples, Rome, Turin and Venice) instead of all 20 companies courts.